museum4punkt0/Ping-Backend/README.md

 Ping!
 Die Museumsapp
-Copyright (C) 2021 Stiftung Humboldt Forum im Berliner Schloss
+Copyright (C) 2021  Stiftung Humboldt Forum im Berliner Schloss; entwickelt von Humboldt Innovation GmbH, Thomas Lilge, Christian Stein, im Rahmen des Verbundprojekts museum4punkt0.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.